lanl/flit/README.md

 We develop a generic Fortran library, `FLIT` (Fortran Library based on Interfaces and Templates), to provide a number of useful functionalities for computational geophysics and beyond.
 These functionalities include several single/multi-dimensional array manipulation functions/subroutines, flexible parameter reading from textual file or command line arguments, signal and image filtering and processing, integral transforms, interpolation, statistical functions, and so on.
 These functionalities are not intrinsically available in the current Fortran standard.
 The most notable feature of `FLIT` is that we provide user-friendly interfaces for similar functionalities with different data types, attempting to demonstrate the possibility of accelerating scientific application development using modern Fortran.
 The package can be used as a robust Fortran library for developing sophisticated scientific applications in the fields of computational physics, computational and applied geophysics, signal and image processing, and so on.

-The work was supported by Los Alamos National Laboratory (LANL) Laboratory Directory Research and Development (LDRD) project 20240322ER.
+The work is supported by Los Alamos National Laboratory (LANL) Laboratory Directory Research and Development (LDRD) project 20240322ER.
 LANL is operated by Triad National Security, LLC, for the National Nuclear Security Administration (NNSA) of the U.S. Department of Energy (DOE) under Contract No. 89233218CNA000001.
 The research used high-performance computing resources provided by LANL's Institutional Computing program.

 The work is under LANL open source approval reference O4767.